aaryanporwal/sad-cats-meme-api/README.md

 # Sad cats as a Service (ScaaS) 😸

 Sad cats are the perfect way to share your sadness with your friends or on social media.
-This API gives you the best way to express your emotions.
+This API gives you the best way to express your emotions on the Internet.

+Tech stack: `Node.js` + `express` ✨

 Only two endpoints:
   1. `/`: redirects to a particular image with shareable link to the image.